 An Overview of the Legal System of South Sudan

-By Gabriel Mading Apach & Garang Geng
+By Gabriel Mading Apach and Garang Geng

-Gabriel Mading Apach is a practicing lawyer and principal partner at Kush Advocates & Solicitors and a lecturer at the University of Juba, Faculty of Law – Department of Commercial Laws, South Sudan.
-He graduated from University of Juba in 2014/2015 academic year with LL.B 1st class, SS Bar in legal practice in 2016 and he earned his LLM in International Trade & Investment Law in Africa from the Center of Human Right at the University of Pretoria, South Africa.
-His experience in legal practice coupled with his LLM research paper titled Protection of Foreign Investment in South Sudan: Making a Case for Consolidation of Fragmented Investment Related Laws, have offered him the opportunity to develop an expertise on South Sudan and its legal system.
+Currently, he is also serving as a Secretary for Training and Research in the South Sudan Bar Association.
+He graduated from University of Juba in 2014/2015 academic year with LL.
+B 1st class, SS Bar in legal practice in 2016, and he earned his LLM in International Trade & Investment Law in Africa from the Center of Human Rights at the University of Pretoria, South Africa.
+His experience in legal practice, teaching coupled with his LLM research paper, titled Protection of Foreign Investment in South Sudan: Making a Case for Consolidation of Fragmented Investment Related Laws, have offered him the opportunity to develop an expertise on South Sudan and its legal system.

 See the Archive Version!